Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Introduction

-Figure \ref{fig:1} illustrates how direct and indirect meta-learners perform under Scenarios 1 and 2.~In~Scenario 1, where the CATE function is much simpler than either PO, the direct learner outperforms the indirect approach.
-This is because indirect learners fit and regularize the two PO models separately, and each model tends to make errors in different regions of the covariate space $\mathcal{X}$.
-When the two models are subtracted to estimate the treatment effect, they can compound in unpredictable ways, introducing spurious heterogeneity into the implied CATE function.
-This phenomenon is known in the~literature~as ``regularization-induced confounding'' \cite{hahn2018regularization, hahn2020bayesian}.
-Conversely, in Scenario 2—where the CATE function is as complex as the POs—direct learners tend to underperform, as the benefit of targeting a simpler effect function no longer holds.
-In practice, however, it is difficult to know in advance which strategy will perform better, as their relative performance depends on sample size, treatment imbalance, the degree of confounding and overlap, and the specific construction of pseudo-outcomes.
+Figure \ref{fig:1} shows how direct and indirect learners perform under both scenarios.
+In Scenario~1, where the CATE function is simpler than the PO, the direct learner outperforms the indirect approach.
+This is~because indirect learners separately fit and regularize the PO models, and each model make errors in different regions of the covariate space.
+When the two models are subtracted to estimate the treatment effect, they can compound in unpredictable ways, introducing spurious heterogeneity into the CATE function.
+This phenomenon is known as ``regularization-induced confounding'' \citep{hahn2018regularization}.
+Conversely, in Scenario 2, where the CATE function is as complex as the POs, direct learners tend to underperform, as the benefit of targeting a simpler effect function no longer holds.
+In practice, however, it is difficult to know in advance which strategy will perform better, as their relative performance also depends on other factors underlying data generation processes (DGPs), including sample sizes, treatment imbalance, the degree of confounding and overlap.

-We propose a novel regularization strategy for CATE estimation that generalizes both~direct~and~indirect meta-learners.
-Our strategy formulates a proximal indirect learning task, where the model learns two intermediate functions, $f_0$ and $f_1$, which are not necessarily optimal estimators of the POs but are trained such that their difference approximates the treatment effect.
+To address these limitations, we propose the {\it Hybrid learner} (H-learner), a novel meta-learner regularization strategy for CATE estimation that generalizes both direct and indirect meta-learners.
+Our strategy formulates a proximal indirect learning task, where the model learns two intermediate functions, $f_0$ and $f_1$, which are not necessarily optimal estimators of the POs but are trained such that their difference accurately approximates the treatment effect.
 Regularization is applied by weighting two competing objectives: encouraging $f_0$ and $f_1$ to closely approximate the true POs, and ensuring that their difference $f_1 - f_0$ aligns with a pseudo-outcome-based guess of CATE.